-We've lived in South Orange County for over five years now, and I lived in North Orange County for about a year and a half 12 years ago, and I LOVE IT HERE.
+We've lived in South Orange County for more than seven years now, and I lived in North Orange County for about a year and a half 14 years ago, and I LOVE IT HERE.
 We love it here.
 There's so many beautiful places to go, fun things to do, AMAZING food, and hello – THE BEACH!

-BEST 5-star: Hands down my favorite place to really treat myself has been the Pelican Hill Resort.
+PELICAN HILL RESORT: We absolutely love the Pelican Hill Resort.
 The property is so beautiful and the rooms feel like a home away from home, with little fireplaces and a gorgeous view of Newport Coast.
 The pool is incredibly beautiful and they'll shuttle you down to the beach at Crystal Cove which, in my opinion, is THE most beautiful beach in all of Orange County.
 The food here is exceptional too!
-I had a poke bowl by the pool on my birthday and I think it was the best poke bowl I've ever had.
+I had a poke bowl by the pool on my birthday one year and I think it was the best poke bowl I've ever had.

-Pacific Edge Hotel: If you're looking for a budget find that's still oceanfront, this is my recommendation!
+PACIFIC EDGE HOTEL: If you're looking for a budget find that's still oceanfront, Pacific Edge Hotel is my recommendation!
 I've stayed here before and while it's no four seasons, it's as close to the ocean as you'll get at any hotel in Orange County!
-Bonus: I love the restaurant that's on property: Driftwood Kitchen.
+Bonus: I love the restaurant that's on property called Driftwood Kitchen.

-Crystal Cove Beach Cottages: If you're lucky enough to snag a spot in one of these, they're extremely iconic, picturesque and inexpensive!!
-The spots get filled up in seconds each month when they open up for booking though, so you have to really plan ahead!
+CRYSTAL COVE BEACH COTTAGE: If you're lucky enough to snag a spot at Crystal Cove Beach Cottages, they're extremely iconic, picturesque and inexpensive!!
+The spots get filled up in seconds each month when they open up for booking though, so you have to really plan ahead.

-Baja Fish Tacos: Another family favorite that everyone requests when they come to town.
+Another family favorite that everyone requests when they come to town is Baja Fish Tacos.
 This is an amazing fast casual place with fish tacos that will blow your mind!
 I actually love their shrimp tacos even more.
 And their rice … I don't know WHAT they put in that rice but it is heavenly.
 My order: shrimp bowl, bravo style.
 It's an off-the-menu secret that a friend told me about when she brought me dinner after I had Millie, but it's basically on a bed of cabbage with cojito cheese and some type of secret sauce and I haven't ordered anything since!

 $, Costa Mesa, Laguna Hills, Laguna Niguel, Long Beach, Mission Viejo, Norco, Orange, Santa Ana

-BJ's: A really fun, family friendly place to take visitors or go with a big group!
+A really fun, family friendly place to take visitors or go with a big group is BJ's!
 They have really yummy deep dish pizzas, salads, pastas, and they're famous for their pizookes (a warm cookie with ice cream on top).
 YUM.
 A chain that you can find in most beach cities in Southern California.

 $$, 27 locations in Southern CA

-Eat Chow: This was my #1 crave during my pregnancy with Millie.
+Eat Chow was my #1 crave during my pregnancy with Millie.
 Everything there is good but their cheesy tots (yes, tater tots!!) will change your LIFE.

 $$, Costa Mesa, Newport Beach, Santa Ana

-Riders Club Burgers: One of the best burgers ever.
+One of the best burgers ever is from Riders Club Burgers.
 Neil LOVES this place.
 Every time we eat here I half expect Guy Fieri to show up with a camera crew because it's right up his alley.

 $, San Clemente

-Bagel Shack: An iconic San Clemente or San Juan Capistrano spot that's always a crowd pleaser.
+An iconic San Clemente or San Juan Capistrano spot that's always a crowd pleaser is Bagel Shack.
 We love their bagel sandwiches!!
 My order is the hot ham and swiss on a cheddar bagel, or in the morning I like the Old Man's.
 If you're an avocado lover you will too!

 $, San Juan Capistrano, Lake Forest, San Clemente

-Bear Flag Fish Newport Beach: Super yummy fresh fish tacos!
-A fun fast casual spot that's family friendly.
+Bear Flag Fish Newport Beach has super yummy fresh fish tacos!
+A fun, fast casual spot that's family friendly.

 $, Newport Beach (Crystal Cove), Newport Beach (Lido Village), Huntington Beach

-Ramos House Cafe: Probably my favorite breakfast spot in all of Orange County.
+Ramos House Cafe is probably my favorite breakfast spot in all of Orange County.
 The food is insane and changes seasonally.
 Such a perfect spot for adults for breakfast or lunch.
 They are closed on Wednesdays, and they don't love little kids or laptops so it's not a very family friendly restaurant or a place to go hang out and hook up to wifi for a business lunch.
 Go for amazing food and good conversation.

 $$, San Juan Capistrano

-Javier's : Our favorite Mexican food in Orange County!!
+Our favorite Mexican food in Orange County is from Javier's!!
 I like going to the Crystal Cove location because the views in that area are so picturesque, oh and once I met all of the Real Housewives of Orange County here while they were filming haha.
-If you happen to be at the Irvine Spectrum Mall the food is just as good at that location, and if you're ever delayed or waiting around in the John Wayne (OC) airport, the Javi's there is also excellent!
+If you happen to be at the Irvine Spectrum Mall, the food is just as good at that location, and if you're ever delayed or waiting around in the John Wayne (OC) airport, the Javi's there is also excellent!

 $$ Newport Beach, Irvine